muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - what are the types of provisioners?
 - what are types of resource dependencies in terraform?
 - what is number of parallelism that is present in terraform? (how many resources terraform can create at a particular point?)- By default, Terraform sets the -parallelism option to 10, meaning it will execute up to 10 resource operations concurrently.
 However, you can adjust this value **terraform apply -parallelism=n**
-- to see what are the resources created in terraform, what is that command?
+- to see what are the resources created in terraform, what is that command? terraform show
 - have you used Terraform function??
 - have you seen terraform logs??
 - suppose you are creating a ec2 instance of ami of t2.micro and aws will increase the version of ami and they update the ami value... then how do update the ami value??